How To Store Scarves

 January, 5, 2021

-If you’re in one of Australia’s colder cities (looking at you, Melbourne), and are a particularly trendy person who happens to have accumulated a lot of scarves, you might be wondering how on earth to store them.
-They aren’t a neat pair of shoes that you can slot into a spare gap, but 70 inch lengths of fluffy fabric that when slung together in a drawer, start to look like a nest of psychedelic anacondas.
+If you’re in one of Australia’s colder cities (looking at you, southern states), and are a particularly trendy person who happens to have accumulated a lot of scarves, you might be wondering how on earth to store them.
+They aren’t a neat pair of shoes that you can slot into a spare gap or similarly-sized ties that are easy to keep tidy.
+And if heaped together in a drawer, they’re not only unruly but start to look like a nest of psychedelic anacondas!

 In this article, we’ll show you how to store scarves the easy way, with a few different storage options.

 If you have the space, scarf racks are one of the most practical scarf storage ideas.
 You can quickly grab a perfectly coordinating version on your way out, and there’s no need to fold them when you come home (unless you want them to be perfectly uniform).
 You just hang them up!

 Scarf racks tend to come in two shapes: horizontal racks that use hooks or a single bar, and vertical racks that flow downwards and allow scarves to be “stacked.”
 Horizontal racks are great if you only have a few scarves—you can quickly grab what you need, and easily put it back.
 Vertical racks are a little more fiddly, as you’ll need to tuck scarves behind other scarves, but these types of racks allow you to store lots more scarves, so are ideal for unapologetic scarf hoarders.